The Bowen Family - Historic Bramwell Pioneers

 Joseph ( Joe ) Hopkinson Bowen, a prominent Bramwell business man, was born in St. Clair, PA on May 27, 1887.
 He was the third son of W. Harry Bowen (1860 - 1942) and Harriet Hopkinson Bowen ( Died in 1932 ).
 Joseph was an alumnus of the University of Virginia, class of 1910.
 When he graduated from UVA he went to work for the BOOTH-BOWEN COAL AND COKE COMPANY that was founded by his grandfather , Jonathan P. Bowen, in 1884.

-Joe's father, W. Harry Bowen was one of the founders of the Pocahontas Fuel Company.
+Joe's father, Wm.
+Harry Bowen was one of the founders of the Pocahontas Fuel Company.
 Harry's son, Joe Bowen served as the Chairman of the Pocahontas Fuel Company until 1951.
 At that time, Joe Bowen and his associates purchased a controlling interest in the West Virginia Armature Company in which his son Joe Jr. ( born October 19,1915 ) was active in this company's management.
 Joe Bowen was also President of the Limestone Dust Corporation with his son William Henry Bowen serving as operating manager.
 At the time of Joe Bowen's death in 1966, he was a Director of many of the leading businesses in Southern WV.
 He was a member of the Westminster Presbyterian Church.
-Mr. Bowen's grandfather and fater are pictured below.
+Mr. Bowen's grandfather and father are pictured below.
 The grandfather was the co-founder of the Booth-Bowen Coal & Coke Company.
-Jonahan Bowen's son and grandson spent theirvery successful careers in the coal industry.
+All three Bowen family members had successful careers in the coal industry.

 Careers of Jonathan P. and son W. Harry Bowen;

-In 1881, at Mahanoy City, Pennsylvania, Harry Bowen married Miss Harriet Hopkinson.
+In 1881 at Mahanoy City, Pennsylvania, Wm.
+Harry Bowen married Miss Harriet Hopkinson.
 She was the daughter of Joseph and Elizabeth (Howard) Hopkinson.
 Her parents were born in England.
-The children born to Mr. and Mrs. Bowen were Jonathan, Ethel, Elizabeth, Joseph and Hedley.
+The children born to Mr. and Mrs. Bowen are Elizabeth were Jonathan, Ethel, Joseph and Hedley.
+Jonathan married Miss Stanger and lived in Bramwell.
+Joseph, who married Elizabeth Pritchard.
+They had four children; Joseph, Ethel, William and Ann.
+Hedley, who lived in Freeman, West Virginia, married Mary Blanton.
+They had three children; Harry, Hedley and Virginia.

 BOOTH-BOWEN COAL TIPPLE